Latent Video Diffusion Models for High-Fidelity Long Video Generation: Method

-\textbf{Conditional Latent Perturbation.} Although the above-mentioned hierarchical generation manner has demonstrated its effectiveness in prior works\cite{tats, cogvideo}, more prediction steps are indispensable to produce long-enough video samples.
+\textbf{Conditional Latent Perturbation.} Although the above-mentioned hierarchical generation manner can reduce the number of autoregressive steps to overcome the degradation issue, more prediction steps are indispensable to produce long-enough video samples.
 Thus, we propose conditional perturbation to mitigate the conditional error induced by the previous generation step.
-Specifically, rather than directly conditioning on $\latent_0$, we use the noisy latent code $\latent_s$ at an arbitrary time $s$, which could be computed by \eqref{eq:forwardprocess}, as the condition during training, \ie, $\{\bz_t^i\}_{i=1}^{k}\leftarrow\{\bz_s^i\}_{i=1}^{k}$.
-This means we also perform a diffusion process on the conditional frames.
+Specifically, rather than directly \yty{conditioning on $\latent_0$}\CUT{condition frames at t=0}, we use the noisy latent code \yty{$\latent_s$} at an arbitrary time $s$, \yty{which could be computed by \eqref{eq:forwardprocess}, as the condition} during training, \yty{\ie, $\{\bz_t^i\}_{i=1}^{k}\leftarrow\{\bz_s^i\}_{i=1}^{k}$.} This means we also perform a diffusion process on the conditional frames.
 To keep the conditional information preserved, a maximum threshold $s_{max}$ is used to clamp the timesteps in a minor noise level.
 During sampling, a fixed noise level is used to consistently add noise during autoregressive prediction.
-Conditional latent perturbation is inspired by conditional noise augmentation, which has been proposed in cascaded diffusion models\cite{cascaded-dm} to improve the performance of super-resolution diffusion models.
-While we extend it to video prediction, we are the first to demonstrate its effectiveness in producing long video samples.
+Conditional latent perturbation \zy{is} inspired by conditional noise augmentation, which has been proposed in cascaded diffusion models~\cite{cascaded-dm} to improve the performance of super-resolution diffusion models.
+We extend it to video prediction, and we are the first to demonstrate its effectiveness \zy{in} producing long video samples.

+\textbf{Unconditional Guidance.} Another complementary \yty{technique to alleviate quality degradation of autoregressive video generation} is to leverage the unconditional score to guide the conditional \yty{generation process.}\CUT{task for reducing performance degradation.} \yty{Since the accumulated error during autoregressive generation does not affect the unconditional score, introducing this score into long video generation could improve the diversity and fidelity of sampled video.} Thanks to the joint training techniques presented above, we can use one network to estimate both unconditional scores $\bepsilon_u$ and conditional scores $\bepsilon_c$. \yty{By zeroing all binary maps $\{\bm^i\}_{i=1}^l$ in $\tilde{\bz}$, we obtain $\bepsilon_u$.
+By setting the first $k$ binary maps $\{\bm^i\}_{i=1}^{k}$ to one and the remaining ones $\{\bm^i\}_{i=k+1}^{l}$ to zero in $\tilde{\bz}$, we get $\bepsilon_c$.} Note that the conditional score may be out of the model learned distribution due to the error accumulation when autoregressively predicted.
+Thus we propose to leverage the unconditional scores to guide the prediction sampling process via

+where $w$ is the guidance strength. \CUT{\textbf{Discussions.} } This formula is initially presented in~\cite{classifier-free} and referred to as \textit{classifier-free guidance} to avoid training a separate classifier for class-conditional diffusion models.
+We extend this idea to guide the frame-conditional diffusion models to generate longer videos.